 I am a Professor in the department of Earth Science and Engineering at Imperial College London (ICL), UK.
 I am also head of the Applied Computation and Modelling Group (AMCG), which is the largest department research group at ICL and comprises of about 70 research active scientists.
 AMCG specialises in the development and application of innovative and world leading modelling techniques for earth, engineering and biomedical sciences.
 The group has core research interests in numerical methods for ocean, atmosphere and climate systems, engineering fluids including multiphase flows, neutral particle radiation transport, coupled fluids-solids modelling with discrete element methods, turbulence modelling, inversion methods, imaging, and impact cratering.
 I was honoured by Imperial College London by winning its Research Excellence Award in 2010, in recognition my world-leading research.

-I have authored over 121 journal publications (which have so far received 603 citations), 2 book chapters, 1 patent, graduated 30 PhD students and completed 40 industry and research council grants.
+As of 2017, I have authored over 200 journal publications (which have so far received over 5000 citations), 2 book chapters, 1 patent, graduated 45 PhD students and completed 40 industry and research council grants.

 - Rector’s Award for Research Excellence 2010 – only one awarded at Imperial annually.